 What makes good massage music?
-To a large degree, it’s personal preference.
+Mostly, it’s personal preference.

 Many people prefer meditative, relaxing music for massage.
 But sometimes energizing or uplifting tunes are a good choice, depending on massage modality and atmosphere.
 For example, uplifting music would work for sports massage at a sporting event.